Alken & Venn

 The special soul this sinner possesses is used to acquire a vast amount of souls or create a great power.

-This is in all likelihood what drew the soul of the Witch of Izalith to her.
-After entering the boss room, we see a tiny insect hanging from an eyehole in her mask.
-This bug is identical to the parasite found at the core of the Bed of Chaos in DS1, save for its smaller size, and thus likely to still be the witch’s true body.
+This is, in all likelihood, what drew the soul of the Witch of Izalith to her.
+Upon entering the boss room, we see a tiny insect hanging from an eyehole in her mask.
+This bug is identical to the parasite found at the core of the Bed of Chaos in DS1, only far smaller and without the chaos flame effect, and thus liable to still be the witch’s true body.
 Considering the specific power of her Lord Soul and the flame it sparked, it is possible for the dregs of Izalith’s soul to reconstruct her living vessel.
-And no longer host to the flame she created, the bug apparently roamed the land until finally coming upon the Lost Sinner.
+And no longer host to that flame she created, the bug apparently roamed the land until finally coming upon the Lost Sinner.
 Both were once royalty who had made mistakes that were ultimately rejected by the world and left to suffer in isolation.
 The witch probably saw in her a kindred spirit, much like Gwyn and the Old Iron King.
-And so, the parasite did what they do and latched onto the prisoner.
-This possession explains why the Lost Sinner has seemed to survive the ages without food or drink, cursed by the strong will of a powerful soul similar to Ichorous Earth.
+And knowing heartbreak herself, the parasite did what they do and latched onto the prisoner.

+This possession explains why the Lost Sinner seems to survive the ages without food or drink, cursed by the strong will of a powerful soul similar to Ichorous Earth.
 However, the differences between the two couldn’t be clearer.
-Nothing has stopped the Sinner from leaving her cell, yet we find her kneeling down with her head low quietly accepting her confinement even after everyone she has known is dead or a monster.
-Compared to the ambitious witch who turned her mistake into at one point thriving civilization, and its clear who arrogantly embraced her sin and who contritely accepted it.
+Nothing has stopped the Sinner from leaving her cell, yet we find her kneeling down with her head low quietly accepting her confinement even after everyone she has ever known is dead or a monster.
+Compared to the ambitious witch who turned her mistake into — at one point — a thriving civilization, and it is plain to see who arrogantly embraced her sin and who contritely accepted it.
 This is only emphasized by the underlying nature of the boss battle.
-Izalith crawls into the eyehole she hangs from before seemingly burrowing into the Lost Sinner’s head, which is naturally painful to the queen.
+Izalith crawls into the mask’s eyehole before seemingly burrowing into the Lost Sinner’s head, which is naturally painful for the queen.
 It is only afterward that the boss takes up her sword to attack us.
-In other words, it is the Witch of Izalith controlling the body we battle, defiantly challenging anyone who might dare slay the tortured soul she haunts while the queen herself has merely wallowed in misery.
-Maybe she wants the Lost Sinner to come to terms with her sadness on her own, but she definitely won’t allow anyone to end her life before that, even the Sinner herself.
+In other words, it is the Witch of Izalith inducing the body to battle, defiantly challenging anyone who might dare slay the tortured soul she haunts while the queen herself has merely wallowed in misery.